Container Garden Ideas: Inspiration and Recipes #2

 More lovely container garden ideas, inspiration and recipes.
 Lovely container garden images and plant combinations from thriller plants to spiller plants and filler plants and everything in between.

 What time would that be, Lynn?

-Well silly, it’s time to get our Container Gardens planned and planted…of course!
+Well silly, it’s time to get our Container Garden ideas on paper, planned and planted…of course!

 Oh, THAT time!
 Right!

-I am continuing my quest to document Container Garden Recipes as I come across them.
-I’m beginning to think of myself as the Julia Childs of Container Gardens.
+I am continuing my quest to document Container Garden ideas as I come across them.
+I’m beginning to think of myself as the Julia Childs of Container Garden recipes.

 Now I just need to get her accent down and I’ll be all set.

 But seriously, if you are like me the warming of temperatures naturally forces your mind to consider how you will create your container gardens for this spring and summer, among other spring-y type considerations.

 This is the third post I’ve done over the year showing some Container Garden Ideas, Inspiration and Recipes.
 Pop over here to see my first container garden post and here to see my second container garden post to see the first two.

 Full disclaimer: I am not even close to a horticulturalist…so…I can’t claim that I’m 100% accurate of my identification of these plants or plant combinations.
 However, I do think I came pretty close to get the desired effect, which is all I’m really after anyway.